kaitbr0/kaitbr0/README.md

 ## Previously :headphones: :hourglass: :beer:

 I ran music venues and bars as a general manager, and have worked every position on the way.
 I also have my real estate license in New York.

+---
+"The question of whether a computer can think is no more interesting than the question of whether a submarine can swim." - Edsger Dijkstra.